Graduate Study in Chemistry and Biochemistry at UAF

 Financial Aid: Teaching and research assistantships in chemistry, environmental and biochemistry are available to qualified graduate students.
 All applicants are considered for financial assistance during the department review process so applicants don't need to fill out additional paperwork to be considered for assistantships.

-Professor Tom Kuhn and graduate student Mary Hogan of the Biochemistry and Neuroscience Program working in a biochemistry lab in the Reichardt Building.
+Professor Tom Kuhn (Retired) and graduate student Mary Hogan of the Biochemistry and Neuroscience Program working in a biochemistry lab in the Reichardt Building.
 UAF photo by Todd Paris.